HFzzzzzzz/ACMGA/README.md

 To get started, clone this repository.

 You can now prepare the run with the pipeline by doing the following:
- 1. Place your FASTA sequences, gff file suffixed with  `.gff3` and a  guide tree  into  `ACMGA/data`
+ 1. Place your FASTA sequences, gff files suffixed with  `.gff3` and a  guide tree  into  `ACMGA/data`
  2. Place the CDS sequences set from all the input genomes into `ACMGA/data`
  3. For example